• Does Stomach Staple Surgery work?

 Complete weight loss takes anywhere from 12 to 24 months after stomach staple surgery is performed.
 But long-term success of weight loss surgery ultimately depends on the individual’s motivation to change his or her lifestyle.

-In a small number of cases, digestive juices from the stomach can leak into the abdomen, requiring immediate emergency surgery.
+In a small number of cases, stomach juices from can leak into the abdomen, requiring immediate emergency surgery.
 In less than one percent of stomach staple surgery cases, infection can lead to death.